Artist Members

 Facebook: Virginia Niles-Schaffer

 Virginia is a self-taught watercolor artist beginning in 2006.
 The late Florence Froeder, a watercolor artist, taught Virginia the basics of watercolor.
 Virginia is inspired by the beauty and splendor of the surrounding countryside, triggering her artistic juices throughout her painting career.
-Her watercolors have been sold throughout the US and are in East and West coast homes.
+Her watercolors have been sold throughout the US and are in East and West Coast homes.
 Virginia is a member of the Kent Art Association.